swc-lebedevn/compose-files/README.md

 This will start PoolParty and dependent service in the foreground.
 Append the `-d` flag to run in the background.
 The services are configured with less security and no high-availability.

-After all services are running, PoolParty should be accessible at http://localhost/PoolParty.
+After all services are running, PoolParty should be accessible at http://localhost.
+The default password for the `superadmin` user (if not changed in the `.env` file) is `poolparty`.
+After the first login, you should be prompted to change it.

+The default Keycloak admin is `poolparty_auth_admin` with password `admin`.
+These could be changed using the `.env` file, respectively with the variables `POOLPARTY_KEYCLOAK_ADMIN_USERNAME` and `POOLPARTY_KEYCLOAK_ADMIN_PASSWORD`.

 ## Production